• Skip to primary navigation

 According to NHS, raw or cured seafood should be avoided during pregnancy.
 Since this recipe uses cooked shrimp, eating it in moderation shouldn’t cause any health risks.

 Ceviche and Aguachile are similar in many ways, but what sets them apart include marinade ingredients and marinating time.
-Ceviche marinates in lime until they turn pink, whereas aguachiles are tossed in 'chile water' and served immediately.
+Ceviche marinates in lime until it turns pink, whereas aguachiles are tossed in 'chile water' and served immediately.

 Ceviche is best served as a cold appetizer.